How to Start a Restaurant? (Step by Step Guide)

 • A comprehensive business plan and funding strategy are critical to the restaurant's initial setup and long-term success.

-• Nearly 60% of new restaurants fail within the first year, underscoring the importance of thorough planning and market research.
+• Recent research shows that approximately 17% of restaurants fail within their first year, far lower than commonly believed, underscoring the importance of thorough planning and market research [1].

 • Selecting the right niche and location is crucial for a restaurant's success.
 I always emphasize to my clients that it should align with the owner's passion and market demand.